Promoting energy efficiency in residential buildings

 Overall term: 2016 to 2020

-Rapid urbanisation is creating an unprecedented demand for the construction of buildings, which already account for more than 30 per cent of India’s total electricity consumption.
-In line with expanding development, the country’s building sector is expected to increase five-fold from 2015 to 2050.
-Projections show that electricity consumption in residential buildings is expected to increase sevenfold during the period from 2012 to 2032.
+In India, rapid urbanisation has created an unprecedented demand for construction, already accounting for more than 30 per cent of India’s total electricity consumption.
+Furthermore, the country’s building sector is expected to expand fivefold from 2015 to 2050, predicting that electricity consumption in residential buildings will increase -sevenfold from 2012 to 2032.

-The residential sector will become the largest consumer of electricity in the country with a 36.5 per cent share of the total electricity consumed in 2032.
-India is at a unique crossroad where two-thirds of the commercial and high-rise residential structures that will exist in 2030 are yet to be built.
-Thus, implementing energy efficiency in buildings that are being constructed in the next ten years presents a considerable opportunity to lock in energy and cost savings for the next several decades.
+The residential sector is expected to become the largest consumer of electricity in the country with 36.5 per cent of total electricity consumed in 2032.
+India is now at a unique crossroads where two-thirds of commercial and high-rise residential buildings that will exist by 2030 are yet to be built.
+This means that implementing energy efficiency in buildings presents a unique opportunity to lock in energy and cost savings for the coming decades.

-- A national energy efficiency code and standards for multi-storey residential buildings will be published by Bureau of Energy Efficiency.
+- National energy-efficiency code for residential buildings will be published by BEE

-- Energy Efficient Building Material Directory for India
+- Directory of energy-efficient building materials for India

-- Catalogue of replicable designs for energy efficient residential buildings project
+- Catalogue of replicable designs for energy-efficient residential buildings